pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 #### Dumping the Object Contents
 We can use object_walker to show the difference between an Automation Request and Task object.

-Using the following walk\_association\_whitelist...
+Using the following walk\_association\_whitelist:

 ```ruby
 @walk_association_whitelist = \
     { "MiqAeServiceAutomationTask" => ["automation_request", "miq_request"]}
 ```

-...we can call the ObjectWalker from the RESTful API, using the /api/automation_requests URI.
+we can call the ObjectWalker from the RESTful API, using the /api/automation_requests URI.

 When the Automation Instance (in this case ObjectWalker) runs, the Request has already been approved and so the Task object exists.

-The Request object is reachable via an Association from the Task object...
+The Request object is reachable via an Association from the Task object:

 ```
 automation_request = $evm.root['automation_task'].automation_request